-- In 1763, France was defeated and the British gained control of territory in Eastern Canada and of the 13 west colonies.
+- In 1763, France was defeated and the British gained control of territory in Eastern Canada and the 13 west colonies.
 The maintenance of control required more British troops and increased the financial burden on the crown.

 - In 1764, the debt on England reached 130 million pounds while the English people were already taxed heavily.
-The Prime Minister at that time, Goerge Granvell, proposed the idea of imposing stamp tax on the colonial residents for raising the revenue of the British crown.
+The Prime Minister at that time, Goerge Granvell, proposed the idea of imposing a stamp tax on the colonial residents for raising the revenue of the British crown.

 - In 1765, the Stamp Act was passed in which the British Parliament imposed a direct tax on the colonies of British America.